 The proliferation of bans and challenges are intended to make educators fearful and hesitant to address students’ concerns about history, identity, or more.
-The hope of censors and banners is that, out of an abundance of catuion, educators engage in “soft censorship,” or the practice of avoiding any content that might lead their state representative to call them out on Facebook or school officials to search their classroom desks.
+The hope of those trying to censor and ban is that, out of an abundance of caution, educators engage in “soft censorship,” or the practice of avoiding any content that might lead their state representative to call them out on Facebook or school officials to search their classroom desks.

 All of this hurts students.